chicago-forge-open-source/AndroidResponsiveDesign/README.md

 ### STEP 3
-    We aim to show how we can size and position various items throughout our UI using our constrainsts to guarantee that sizing and positioning is consistent with any number of items on our display
+    We aim to show how we can size and position various items throughout our UI using our constrainsts to guarantee that sizing and positioning is consistent with any number of items on our display.

+    We added a TabLayout with some tabs to allow us to switch between the different fragments.

+    Our original fragment, and now the added centered fragment.
+Since we didnt' want to use a ViewPager we implemented our tabs with a frame layout.
+And added a listener for tab button updates.